kleinbottle/swanlotus/content/blogs/radians/radians.md

 Both the statements $\sin(30°)=0.5$ and $\sin(\frac{\pi}{6})=0.5$ are factually correct and perfectly acceptable.
 We will not be committing any mathematical heresies through either statement.^[Note that while it is mandatory to affix the degree sign as a superscript, radians being pure numbers do not require any special identification.]

 But it is possible to express trigonometric functions in terms of power series in which an argument in degrees would be inadmissible.
-It is only after we cross this threshold in mathematics that radians truly come into their own, and after which there is "no going back to the old ways".
+It is only after we cross this threshold in mathematics that radians truly come into their own, after which there is "no going back to the old ways".

 I will now do a bit of hand-waving and say that it has been proved^[Search the web for Taylor Series or Maclaurin series, thinking of it as a treasure hunt and enrich yourself with that knowledge!] that: